-- iTunes Store purchases made with the same Apple ID being used for iTunes Match do not count towards the 25,000 song limit.
+- iTunes Store purchases made with the same Apple ID being used for iTunes Match don't count towards the 100,000 song limit.

-- Unmatched content will be uploaded as is.
+- Unmatched content is uploaded as is.
 Upload time varies depending on the amounts uploaded and local network speeds.

-- Song files larger than 200 MB won't be uploaded to iCloud.
+- Song files larger than 200 MB won't upload to iCloud.

-- Song files longer than two hours in length won't be uploaded to iCloud.
+- Song files longer than two hours in length won't upload to iCloud.

-- Songs containing DRM (Digital Rights Management) won't be matched or uploaded to iCloud unless your computer is authorized for playback of that content.
+- Songs containing DRM (Digital Rights Management) won't match or upload to iCloud unless your computer is authorized for playback of that content.

 About file formats

-- Songs encoded in AAC or MP3 formats that do not meet certain quality criteria will not be matched or uploaded to iCloud.
+- Songs encoded in AAC or MP3 formats that don't meet certain quality criteria aren't matched or uploaded to iCloud.

-- Songs encoded as MP3 or AAC that have been matched to the iTunes Store will be made available for download as 256 kbps as AAC from iCloud.
+- Songs encoded as MP3 or AAC that have been matched to the iTunes Store are made available for download as 256 kbps as AAC from iCloud.

-- Matched songs in your local library won't automatically be transcoded to 256 kbps AAC.
+- Matched songs in your local library don't automatically transcode to 256 kbps AAC.
 To get a higher quality transcoding, download the matched songs from iCloud.

 - Learn more about iTunes Match availability.

 - Learn how to resolve issues with iTunes Match.